keboola/developers-docs/extend/generic-extractor/jobs/children.md

 of each individual response.

 ### Placeholder Level
-Optionally, the placeholder name may be prefixed by nesting **level**.
+Optionally, the placeholder name may be prefixed by a nesting **level**.
 Nesting allows you to refer to properties in other objects than the direct parent.
-Level is written as the placeholder name prefix, delimited by a colon `:` --- i.e `2:user-id`.
+The level is written as the placeholder name prefix, delimited by a colon `:`.
+For example, `2:user-id`.

-The default level is 1 --- i.e. the placeholder `user-id` is equivalent to `1:user-id` and means that the property path will be searched in the direct parent of the child job.
-Level is counted from the child 'upwards'.
-Therefore a placeholder `2:user-id` means that the property path will be searched in the parent of the child parent ('two levels up`).
+The default level is 1, meaning that the placeholder `user-id` is equivalent to `1:user-id` and that the property path will be searched in the direct parent of the child job.
+The level is counted from the child 'upwards'.
+Therefore a placeholder `2:user-id` means that the property path will be searched in the parent of the child parent (two levels up).
 See the [corresponding examples](todo).

 ## Filter
-The configuration option `recursionFilter` allows you to skip some child jobs from processing.
+The configuration option `recursionFilter` allows you to skip some child jobs.
 This can be useful in these cases:

 - Some resources are not accessible to you and querying them would cause an error in the extraction.
 - Some resources return inconsistent or incomplete responses.
-- You are not interested in some resources and want to speed up the extraction.
+- You are not interested in some of the resources and want to speed up the extraction.

 The `responseFilter` configuration contains a string expression with a filter condition composed of the following:

 - Name of a property from the parent response
 - Comparison operator -- `<`, `>`, `<=`, `>=`, `==` (equal), `!=` (not equal), `~~` (like), `!~` (unlike)
 - Value to compare
-- Optionally logical operators `|` (or), `&` (and) may be used to join multiple conditions.
+- Logical operators `|` (or), `&` (and); optionally, they may be used to join multiple conditions.

 An example response filter may be `type!=employee` or `product.value>150`.

-**Important:** The expression is whitespace sensitive, therefore `type != employee` filters properties `type ` to not contain the value `employee` (which is probably not what you intended to do).
+**Important:** The expression is whitespace sensitive.
+Therefore `type != employee` filters the `type ` properties to not contain the value `employee` (which is probably not what you intended to do).
 String comparisons are always **case sensitive**.